v.9-29-21

 DEFINITION OF ROUGHING THE PASSER

-• Defined as making avoidable contact while passer is in the “act of throwing a forward pass”; any contact made with passer’s throwing hand, arm, shoulders & above including an attempt to block the pass, make a tackle; any physical contact made to the passer including pushing, shoving, lowering of the shoulder/head to knock the passer over while attempting to make the flag pull, whether the ball is touched or not.
-If defense is blocked into QB then no foul may be call by discretion of the Ref.
+• Defined as making avoidable contact while the passer is in the “act of throwing a forward pass”; any contact made with the passer’s throwing hand, arm, shoulders & or above including an attempt to block the pass, make a tackle; any physical contact made to the passer including pushing, shoving, lowering of the shoulder/head to knock the passer over while attempting to make the flag pull, whether the ball is touched or not.
+If defense is blocked into QB then no foul may be called by discretion of the Ref.